 Most of our air emissions originate from the production of imaging supplies such as toner, photoreceptor drums and belts, and fuser rolls.
-Although 2014 volatile organic process air emissions (VOC and non-VOC) from these production activities were essentially the same as in 2013, our historical reductions demonstrate the success of our design initiatives to minimize environmental impact.
-Emission reductions have primarily come from process modification, lower production volumes of legacy products coated using organic solvents, and production declines attributable to longer-life components.
+Approximately 22 tonnes of volatile organic process air emissions (VOC and non-VOC) were released to the atmosphere from these production activities in 2015.
+Emission reductions, over time, have primarily come from process modification, lower production volumes of legacy products coated using organic solvents, and production declines attributable to longer-life components.